fastoch/jsMastery-React19/README.md

 - the `App.jsx` file is the **parent component** of our app.
 It contains the **JSX** (JavaScript XML) code that defines the structure of our app.

-React will infuse the `<div id="root">` element of our `index.html` file with our entire application.
+React will infuse the `<div id="root">` element of our `index.html` file with our entire application, meaning the <App /> component.
-The App component will contain the different .jsx files (the **child** components) that we will create.
+The `App.jsx` file will contain the different components (the **child** components) that we will create later on.

-- The `eslint.confiig.js` file is used to configure the ESLint (JavaScript Linter) tool.
+- The `eslint.config.js` file is used to configure the ESLint (JavaScript Linter) tool.

-@12/127
+  - ESLint is a popular linting tool that helps you find and fix problems in your code, such as coding style violations, errors, and potential bugs.

+- after that, we have `.gitignore`, which is a file used to **exclude certain files and directories** from being tracked by Git.
+  - the most important files to exclude are the `node_modules` folder, and the `.env` file (which contains environment variables).

+- the `node_modules` folder contains all the **dependencies** needed to run our app, it gets created when we run `npm i`.
+  - this folder is completely managed by npm, and we should not modify it manually.

+- the `public` folder contains static assets such as images, icons and other files that don't need to go through Vite's bundler.

+- the `src` folder contains all our React components (.jsx or .tsx files), and might also contain .css files for styling.

+- `App.jsx` is where the main UI of your app will be defined.

+---

+## appwrite

+We're going to use Appwrite as our backend.
+It's an open-source

+@15/127
 ---
 EOF